wilddylan/WKWebViewWithURLProtocol/README.md

 ###### introductions

-After `iOS8.0`, `WKWebView` want to instead of `UIWebView`, but with some defects.
-Such as: URLProtocol can't process the request from WKWebView.
+After `iOS8.0`, `WKWebView` want to instead of `UIWebView`, but with some defects such as: URLProtocol can't process the request from WKWebView.
 `WKWebViewWithURLProtocol` want fix this use runtime.
 Now, coming!

 step.1: